joy094/full-stack-assignment-2-git/learnings.md

 👉GitHub makes tools that use Git.
 👉GitHub is the largest host of source code in the world, and has been owned by Microsoft since 2018.
 👉In this tutorial, we will focus on using Git with GitHub.

+#2 more things about what i learned

+1.Learned how to contribute

+1.Learned how to Collaborators